-- 1. Participants receiving any CC services are expected to be integrated in and have full access to the greater community while receiving services, as well as have opportunities to seek employment and work in competitive integrated settings.
-Additionally, participants have the right to control their personal resources, engage in community life, and receive services in the community to the same degree of access as individuals not receiving home and community based services; - 2.
-The setting is selected by the participant from among setting options including non-disability specific settings and an option for a private unit in a residential setting.
-The setting options are identified and documented in the person-centered service plan and are based on the individual's needs, preferences, and, for residential settings, resources available for room and board; - 3.
-The setting ensures individual rights of privacy, dignity and respect, and freedom from coercion and restraint, including the right to respectful interactions and privacy in both residential and non-residential settings; - 4.
-The setting optimizes, but does not regiment, individual initiative, autonomy, and independence in making life choices, including but not limited to, daily activities, physical environment, and with whom to interact; - 5.
-Participants have choice regarding services and supports, and who provides them; - 6.
-Participants can control their own schedule and activities, including access to food at any time to the same extent as individuals who are not receiving Medicaid home and community based services;
+- Participants receiving any Children's Choice services are expected to be integrated in and have full access to the greater community while receiving services, as well as have opportunities to seek employment and work in competitive integrated settings.
+Additionally, participants have the right to control their personal resources, engage in community life, and receive services in the community to the same degree of access as individuals not receiving home and community based services. - The setting is selected by the participant from among setting options including nondisability specific settings and an option for a private unit in a residential setting.
+The setting options are identified and documented in the person-centered service plan and are based on the individual's needs, preferences, and, for residential settings, resources available for room and board. - The setting ensures individual rights of privacy, dignity and respect, and freedom from coercion and restraint, including the right to respectful interactions and privacy in both residential and non-residential settings. - The setting optimizes, but does not regiment, individual initiative, autonomy, and independence in making life choices, including but not limited to, daily activities, physical environment, and with whom to interact.